-Landeskog scores twice, Avalanche beat Sabres 5-3
+Jeremy Smith gets first NHL win as Avalanche beat Sabres 5-3

 Comeau pushed Colorado's lead back to 4-2 at 16:07 of the second before Rodrigues answered 1:33 later to again make it a one-goal game.

+''No one said this was going to be easy,'' Landeskog said. ''This is a good team fighting for the playoffs.
+Even going up 3-0 in the first wasn't going to stop these guys.
+It got close, even a little too close for us, but I think this one might even feel better to win this way rather than win 3 or 4 to nothing.''

-NOTES: Nathan MacKinnon and Matt Nieto each had two assists for the Avalanche. ...
-Colorado also welcomed back RW Rene Bourque, who missed 11 games with a head injury. .
-Colorado goalie Calvin Pickard was a late scratch with a stiff neck. .
-C Zemgus Girgensons, who missed the previous seven games with a mid-body injury for the Sabres, had an assist. .
+NOTES: Landeskog added an assist for his third point of the night.
+Nathan MacKinnon and Matt Nieto each had two assists for the Avalanche. ...
+Colorado also welcomed back RW Rene Bourque, who missed 11 games with a head injury. ...
+Avalanche goalie Calvin Pickard was a late scratch with a stiff neck. ...
+C Zemgus Girgensons, who missed the previous seven games with a mid-body injury, had an assist for the Sabres. ...
 Buffalo recalled Rodrigues and fellow forward Justin Bailey from the minors on Friday.

 UP NEXT